Best Northwest Escapes: Leavenworth fine dining goes beyond beer and bratwurst

 When we visited, an asparagus mushroom cake, stinging nettle souffle with smoked mushrooms, and salmon sizzled on its plate with hot oil were among Mana's offerings.

-Chris Petry, owner of Oh Yeah Farms, said: "It's the best display of what we do as farmers on a plate."
+Chris Petry, the owner of Oh Yeah Farms says, "It's the best display of what we do as farmers on a plate."

 On the constantly changing menu tonight: Locally raised pork chops with Yakima apple slaw, chicken breast with bread pudding, and wild salmon on a bed of forbidden rice.
 The servings are humongous.